Miye Oni

-Olumiye Dimolu "Miye" Oni (born August 4, 1997) is an American-Nigerian professional basketball player who plays for the London Lions of the British Basketball League (BBL) and the EuroCup.
+Olumiye Dimolu "Miye" Oni (born August 4, 1997) is an American-Nigerian professional basketball player for Criollos de Caguas of the BSN in Puerto Rico.
 He played college basketball for the Yale Bulldogs.
 He plays the shooting guard position.
 Oni was named Ivy League Player of the Year in 2019 and was a three-time All-Ivy League selection.

 Oni, who is of Nigerian descent, grew up in Northridge, Los Angeles and began playing high school basketball at Viewpoint School, where he was named the divisional player of the year.
 He was lightly recruited at Viewpoint and committed to Williams College of the NCAA Division III.
 After drawing more interest as a senior at Viewpoint, he committed to Yale, but admissions rules forced him to play an additional season of prep basketball at Suffield Academy before college.

 Early life

 Oni was born to Nigerian parents Opeyemi and Oludotun Oni.
 His father is a professor at the University of Phoenix and an engineer.
 Oni began playing basketball at age two with a toy hoop and joined a YMCA league with his older sister at age five.
 From a young age, he had aspirations to play in the National Basketball Association (NBA) and admired Kobe Bryant of the Los Angeles Lakers.
 In addition to basketball, he played football, mainly as a safety and wide receiver, and baseball.